NextDose: A web-based Bayesian dose forecasting tool

 0

 The first 6 describe the parameters clearance (CL), central volume of distribution (V) and bioavailability (F).
-Following the EBE for each parameter is the fractional change (f) from the group parameter value expressed as a percentage.
+Following the EBE for each parameter is the fractional difference (f) from the group parameter value expressed as a percentage.
 When a medicine is given parenterally then F is 1 and there is no random effect.

-The last 2 standard values are the covariate effects, predicted fat free mass (FFM) and renal function (RF).
+The last 2 standard values are calculated fat free mass (FFM) and renal function (RF).
 RF is expressed as a percentage where 100% means normal renal function relative to predicted normal glomerular filtration rate.
+FFM is used to predict the effect of body size and composition on clearance, volume of distribution and glomerular filtration rate.
+RF is used to predict components of clearance that are related to RF.

 Gentamicin, amikacin and vancomycin